4 Best Short-Term Health Insurance Companies (2025)

 How much does short-term health insurance cost?

-Short-term health insurance costs $253 per month, on average, if you're healthy.
+Short-term health insurance costs an average of $253 per month if you're healthy.

 Short-term plans usually cost less than traditional health insurance policies.
 Your rates depend on where you live, what company you pick, how old you are and how many people you want your plan to cover.